The signatures of the new particles $h_2$ and $Z_{\mu\tau}$ at e-p colliders in the $U(1)_{L_\mu-L_\tau}$ model: 2 . The Basic Features of the Model

 where $f$ represents all of the SM fermions and $V$ represents the electroweak gauge bosons $W^{\pm}$ or $Z$.
-On the other hand, similar with $h_{1}$, the scalar $h_{2}$ can couple to all the SM particles and other new particles, such as new gauge boson $Z^{}_{\mu\tau}$.
+On the other hand, similar with $h_{1}$, the scalar $h_{2}$ can couple to all the SM particles and other new particles, such as new gauge boson $Z^{}_{\mu\tau}$ and the DM particle ${\varphi}^{}_{DM}$.
 Here, we also list the $h_{2}$ couplings, which are related our calculation

 In the ${U(1)}_{L^{}_{\mu} - L^{}_{\tau}}$ model, $Z^{}_{\mu\tau}$ has a light mass and no couplings to the SM quarks and the first generation leptons, so it can only decay to neutrinos.
 The couplings of $Z^{}_{\mu\tau}$ with neutrinos are expressed as